ZanichelliEditore/laravel-jwt-idp/readme.md

 - In the root the project execute ``composer install``
 - In the project root execute the command ``php artisan key:generate``
 - Set a secret key (for jwt authentication) executing from command line ``php artisan jwt:secret``
+- Create passport keys (for api authentication) executing from command line ``php artisan passport:keys``

 ### Routes
 GET Requests

 - **/loginForm** shows the IDP login form.
 Parameter: "redirect".
 - **/registerForm** shows the IDP register form
-- **/v1/loginWithToken** retrieve the user data by token.
+- **/v1/user** retrieve the user data by token.
 Parameters: "token"
 - **/v1/logout** logout

 POST Requests
-- **/v1/login** login the user into the application.
+- **/v2/login** login the user into the application.
 Parameters: "username" and "password".
 - **/v1/register** register the user into the IDP.
 Parameters: "username", "email", "password", "password_confirmation", "name", "surname"

 ### Views